 Anti-Declawing Handbook for Cat Lovers

 Good news!
 We are getting closer every day to stopping declawing everywhere, forever!
-To help cat lovers and animal advocates understand the truth about declawing that so many veterinarians lie about, Dr. Jean has written a detailed, fully-referenced e-book called the Cat Lover's Anti-Declawing Handbook, updated in 2024 (I'm working on a revision now to include the full legal ban just enacted in the State of California!).
+To help cat lovers and animal advocates understand the truth about declawing that so many veterinarians lie about, Dr. Jean has written a detailed, fully-referenced e-book called the Cat Lover's Anti-Declawing Handbook, updated for 2026.
 Click here to download the free PDF Please download freely, and send to anyone who needs it.
-Give it to your veterinarian; send it ...
+Give it to your veterinarian; send it to your legislators!
+The file is only 2.5 MB, so it should be accepted by all email systems.
+We ...

 Selecting a Good Commercial Pet Food